 Graduate students take comprehensive examinations in order to test their levels of professional competence.
 There are two exams for the PhD degree and one for the MS degree.
-In addition, students must defend MS theses and PhD dissertations.
+The degree-seeking student is expected to be present on campus for exams associated with the MS and PhD degrees.
+In addition, students must defend MS theses and PhD dissertations; the defending student is expected to be present on campus for defenses of MS thesis and PhD dissertations.
 The evaluation of student performance on written and oral thesis examinations is guided by a set of learning outcomes.
 These have been designed by the faculty to assess student competency in key areas of academic and professional development.
 The rubrics used to evaluate student performance on thesis examinations are provided in Appendix C.